-Vortec 8.1: Engine Basics
+8.1 Vortec: Engine Basics

-The Vortec 8100 is rather obviously an 8.1L V8.
-It was designed as a diesel alternative in the GM pickup truck line-up.
-The Vortec 8100 borrowed much of its design from the 454ci big block we all know and love.
-The main difference between the 8100 and big blocks of old is the increased stroke.
-This is what increased the displacement to an impressive 8.1 liters.
+The 8.1 Vortec borrowed much of its design from the 454ci big-block we all know and love.
+The main difference between the 8100 and big blocks of old is the increased stroke, which increased the displacement to an impressive 8.1 liters!

 - Iron block and heads, total engine weight is over 750 lbs.